Cyber incident

 We understand that our colleagues, students and partners are rightly concerned about this current incident and we want to reassure you that we are trying to answer as many of your questions as quickly as possible.
 We have established a dedicated email address and specialist team to help ensure we respond to queries quickly and appropriately, and in a way that enables us to provide links to relevant information, guidance and support.

-We are committed however to grouping questions into themes and topics and will continue to update that information on this site on an ongoing basis.
-Please do check your email, StaffNet or student news for our regular cyber incident updates.
+We will continue to update that information on this site on an ongoing basis.
+Please do check your email, StaffNet or student news for updates.

 You may have received a communication from us addressed to alumni and supporters – but you aren’t either of those.
 This is because we have contacted those for whom we have a record on our relationship management system, the Raiser’s Edge database, regarding the cyber incident.